-Adrian Jensen, PE, is a Senior Staff Engineer at Predictive Engineering and a Senior Application Engineer for Applied CAx.
+Adrian Jensen, PE, is Director of Engineering at Predictive Engineering and Senior Application Engineer for Applied CAx.
 With 10+ years of experience, Adrian specializes in all things FEMAP: geometry modeling, meshing, analysis, post processing and programming with the FEMAP API.

 Adrian studied mechanical engineering at Oregon State University and puts his background to use at Predictive Engineering as a simulation engineer.
 His curriculum vitae includes stress, vibration, flow and heat transfer analysis for a variety of applications such as mining equipment, submersibles, electronics, gearboxes/transmissions, wind turbines, large facility HVAC, offshore structures and ASME pressure vessels.